|

 frequency of false alleles.
 This improved marker test accuracy and gave an

+excellent estimate of prcd-PRA frequency within affected breeds.
 A crucial set of information for proof of the prcd mutation

 was generated by OptiGen, according to Dr. Jeanette Felix, President.
 Between